divaprotocol/oracles/docs/Tellor.md

 * Once a dispute is submitted, the potentially malicious reporter who submitted the value is placed in a locked state for the duration of the vote.
 For the next two days, TRB holders vote on the validity of the reported value.
 All TRB holders have an incentive to maintain an honest oracle and can vote on the dispute.
 The disputed value is removed from the key-value store and the reporting process continues uninterrupted, allowing other reporters to submit valid values.
 For more information on Tellor's dispute process, refer to the official [Tellor docs](https://docs.tellor.io/tellor/disputing-data/introduction).

 To ensure the reliability of reported data, Tellor recommends that only data reports that have remained undisputed for a specified duration (up to 12 hours) should be considered valid.
 The Tellor adapter implements the maximum duration of 12 hours and utilizes the earliest value that satisfies this criterion as the settlement value, ignoring any subsequent values that also meet the condition.

+## How to report values to Tellor Protocol

+All the details about submitting DIVA related values to the Tellor contract are outlined in the [Tellor documentation][tellor-docs].
+The easiest and safest way to obtain the right `queryData` and `queryId` for submitting values to the Tellor contract is by using the [`getQueryDataAndId`](#getquerydataandid) inside the Tellor adapter contract.
+Refer to the [Tellor adapter test script](https://github.com/divaprotocol/oracles/blob/main/test/DIVAOracleTellor.test.js) for concrete implementation examples.

 # Tellor adapter contract